samwell-ho/openpgp-ca/doc/src/details.md

 Allowing the remote CA admin to act as a trusted introducer for arbitrary user ids would give the remote CA admin much too much power.

-Now, members of each organization can authenticate members of the other organization.
+Using a bridge, members of each organization can authenticate members of the bridged organization as illustrated in the following figure:

 ![Image](bridge.png "Bridge between two organizations")

 ## Gateways into organizations

-An added bonus of using a trust signature is that anyone who considers someone at an OpenPGP CA-using organization to be a trusted introducer can also automatically authenticate everyone else in the organization.
+Because users use a trust signature to certify the OpenPGP CA's key, anyone who considers someone at an OpenPGP CA-using organization to be a trusted introducer can also automatically authenticate everyone else in the organization.

 ## Emergent Properties

-Most individual users of OpenPGP don't use trusted introducers.
+Most individual users of OpenPGP won't use trusted introducers.
 But that doesn't mean that their tools can't make use of such certifications.
 Consider the following scenario.
 Alice and Bob are from organization ABC, which uses OpenPGP CA.  And Zed, an individual who is not part of an organization that uses OpenPGP CA, regularly communicates with Alice.
 Now, let's say that Zed wants to send Bob an email.
-Zed might find many keys for Bob.
+Zed might find many keys that claim to be Bob's.
 Some might be keys that Bob has lost control of and hasn't revoked.
 Others may have been published by an attacker.
 What key should he use for Bob?

-Using the normal web of trust mecnaisms, Zed's tools can detect a reasonable key for Bob based on two observations.
+Because we use standard OpenPGP artifacts - in particular trust signatures - we can publish them.
+Then, using the normal web of trust mechanisms, Zed's tools can detect a reasonable key for
+Bob based on two observations.
 First, the tool can observe that there is a verified path from Alice to Bob's current key in the web of trust.
 Second, since Zed is able to successfully communicate with